lilytaub/ISCWebSockets/README.md

 * Online users will appear in the “Online Users” list of all open chat windows

-* Users can change their “nickname” by composing a message starting with the “/nick” keyword and this message will not be broadcast but will update the “Online Users” list
+* Users can change their username by composing a message starting with the “alias” keyword and this message will not be broadcast but will update the “Online Users” list

 * When users close their chat window they will be removed from the “Online Users” list